-Last August 2016, we held an event entitled “Crushed Grapes and Open Minds”.
+Last August 2016, we held an event entitled “Crushed Grapes and Open Minds an Interactive experience”.
 My friend RuBen with Act2Art by RuBen is an accomplished artist and created some works specifically for this event.
 The idea connected scent memory and art, both in the creation of the pieces and peoples reactions to them.

 We chose 5 wines, a Champagne (A.J. de Margerie a Bouzy Grand Cru), a Sauvignon Blanc (Starborough Sauvignon Blanc from Marlborough New Zealand) a Syrah (Carhartt 2013 Estate Syrah Santa Barbara), 2 Zinfandels (Tobin James 2010 Fat Boy & French Camp Zin) and a Dessert wine (Chateau Megyer Tokaji Aszu 2010)